bibryam/dapr-conversation/README.md

 **Expected Outcome**: The Echo component will mirror your input message back to you, confirming that your request was properly formatted and the Conversation API is working correctly.

-## 2. Using OpenAI with .NET SDK
+## 2. Using a Real LLM Provider with OpenAI

-This example demonstrates using a real LLM provider through the strongly-typed .NET SDK.
+After testing with the Echo component, let's switch to a real LLM provider.
+The OpenAI component configuration allows you to connect to OpenAI's models with minimal setup.

 ### Configuration

-The OpenAI component is defined in `components/openai.yaml`:
+The OpenAI component is defined in [`components/openai.yaml`](./components/openai.yaml):

 ```yaml
 apiVersion: dapr.io/v1alpha1